namankumar747/AgroCareAI/README.md

 Open the [index.html]() file using Live Server (in VS Code or any compatible IDE).

 ## ✅ Notes
--Ensure all dependencies are correctly installed as per requirements.txt files in both backend folders.
+- Ensure all dependencies are correctly installed as per requirements.txt files in both backend folders.
--GPU support is essential for backend2 to work efficiently.
+- GPU support is essential for backend2 to work efficiently.